tomleelong/PPTX/README.md

 ## License

-This project is created for use with Claude Code.
-Please refer to your Claude Code license for usage terms.
+This project is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.